Isn't it crazy how fast time flies?! I'm convinced the Earth is spinning faster than it used to.

-While they are all young, very responsible, adults, I love that I still see glimpses of their little kid selves in their actions and attitudes.
-If I watch close enough, I realize it isn’t that I’ve lost their 3 or 10-year-old selves.
-It’s still there, I just have to look a bit harder.
+While they are all young, very responsible adults, I love that I still see glimpses of their inner child in their actions and attitudes.
+If I look close enough, I realize it isn't that I've lost their three or 10-year-old selves, I just have to look a bit harder.

 Ask questions like a 3-year-old

 Have you ever marveled at the ability of a 3-year-old to ask questions?
 Have you ever really stopped to wonder why they ask so many questions?
-I think it’s because everything is so new to them, it’s exciting, and they have a truly insatiable curiosity about the world around them.
-It can be exhausting as a parent, but, at the same time, you have to love the enthusiasm they have to question and learn.
+I think it's because everything is so new to them, it's exciting, and they have a genuinely insatiable curiosity about the world.
+It can be exhausting as a parent, but at the same time, you have to love their enthusiasm.

-Now, just imagine how powerful it would be if you could take that same level of insatiable 3-year-old curiosity into every prospect/client meeting.
-How much more would you know about your clients, their issues, their fears, their opportunities?
-With that type of understanding, can you imagine how much better prepared would you be to really make an impact on their business?
-Don’t you believe they would be equally impressed and comforted by your curiosity about them?!
-Don’t you think they would rather end the meeting exhausted from your questions than bored to tears from hearing your story?!
+Now, imagine how powerful it would be to take that same level of insatiable 3-year-old curiosity into every prospect/client meeting.
+How much more would you know about your clients, their issues, fears, and opportunities?
+With that understanding, imagine how prepared you would be to impact their business.

 Be as optimistic as a 10-year-old

 When my son Zach was 10, I would shake my head at times at the level of optimism he brought into each day.
-If I shared with you some of the things he just knew he was capable of doing, you may have suggested a battery of tests.
+If I shared with you some of the things he knew he could do, you might have suggested a battery of tests.

 What he had/has isn’t the arrogant type of optimism and confidence that turns people away.
-In fact, it’s just the opposite.
-It’s the type of optimism and confidence that attracts one person to another.
-You would have found yourself rooting for him and expecting him to succeed even though what he was attempting violated three laws of physics and multiple laws of common sense.
+It’s just the opposite—it’s the type of optimism and confidence that attracts one person to another.
+You would have found yourself rooting for him and expecting him to succeed even though what he attempted violated three laws of physics and multiple laws of common sense.

-I think it was because at 10 years old he didn’t carry the baggage of everything that “can’t be done.”
-He just assumed that because he wanted it to happen, and he believed in his ability to make it happen, that it would, well, happen.
+I think it was because, at ten years old, he didn’t carry the baggage of everything that “can’t be done.”
+He just assumed that it would happen because he wanted it to happen and believed in his ability to make it happen.

-Again, how powerful would it be for you as a producer if you could eliminate the head trash that keeps you focused on everything that you can’t do?
+Again, how powerful would it be for you as a producer to eliminate the head trash that keeps you focused on everything you think you can’t do?
 Your level of optimism/pessimism becomes a self-fulfilling prophecy.

-Tell yourself you don’t deserve that “unreachable” account, that they will never end that current relationship, and you will never get it.
-Worse than that, you will never even make the attempt.
+Tell yourself you don’t deserve that “unreachable” account, that they will never end their current relationship, and you will never get it.
+Worse than that, you will never even make an attempt.

-However, if you approach every opportunity with the conviction of using every resource at your disposal to make that new account yours, and proceed with the passion and determination of you inner 10-year-old child, there is a very real chance it will happen.
-Crazier than that, when you have the optimism/confidence to make it happen, others will sense that in you and help to make it happen for you.
+However, suppose you approach every opportunity with the conviction of using every resource at your disposal to make that new account yours AND proceed with the passion and determination of your inner 10-year-old child.
+In that case, there is a chance it will happen.
+Crazier than that, when you have the optimism/confidence to make it happen, others will sense that in you and help to make it happen.

 Feel as invincible as a 21-year-old

 I can still remember that age myself, and the thought of having even one of them in my house scared the crap out of me for a long time.
-Now I’ve had the experience of multiple 21-year-olds in my own house!
+Thankfully, they each proved that my fear was unwarranted.

-How come being “double-dog dared” ceases to be a challenge that has to be accepted?
+How come being “double-dog dared” ceases to be a challenge that must be accepted?

-Start reminding yourself that there is nothing about the sales process, nothing about changing how you work, nothing about trying something new, that is life threatening.
-(Okay, except for that thing where the skateboarder rides the board down the handrail and doesn’t make it all the way to the bottom before he ends up riding the “handrail pony.”
-That one scares me, and I won’t be trying it anytime soon.)
+Start reminding yourself that there is nothing about the sales process, nothing about changing how you work, nothing about trying something new that is life-threatening.
+(Okay, except for that thing where the skateboarder rides the board down the handrail and doesn't reach the bottom before he rides the "handrail pony."
+That one is terrifying, and I won’t be trying it anytime soon.)

-Of course, there will be minor setbacks along the way, we will be rejected from time to time, there will be deals we don’t win, but they are still just that – minor setbacks.
-In the end, we always survive and are better prepared for the next time.
+Of course, there will be minor setbacks along the way, like rejection and deals we won’t win, but they are still just that – minor setbacks.
+Ultimately, we always survive and are better prepared for the next time.

-So my challenge to you is to bring a little of your inner child to work with you.
+So my challenge is to bring a little of your inner child to work with you.

 - Ask questions with the insatiable curiosity of a 3-year-old.

-- Have the belief and optimism that you are going to be successful like you did when you were 10.
+- Have the belief and optimism that you will be successful like you did when you were 10.

 - Approach each day with the fearless attitude you had at 21.

-Do this and wrap it with the responsibility you now have as a result of your experiences and, wow, wouldn’t that be powerful?!
-Not only would it be powerful, wouldn’t it be fun to play/work like a little kid again?!
+Do this and wrap it with the responsibility you now have as a result of your experiences, and, wow, wouldn't that be powerful?!
+Not only would it be powerful, but wouldn't it be fun to play/work like a little kid again?